gabriel-paixao/MonoECS/README.md

 ECS system designed to be integrated with Monogame MonoECS is an Entity-Component System written in C#.
 It was designed to be integrated with Monogame, but can actually be integrated with anything really.
+It's loosely based on https://github.com/amethyst/specs/tree/master

+I created this to be able to follow this Roguelike tutorial https://bfnightly.bracketproductions.com/rustbook/chapter_1.html

+I'll be improving this framework as I go along with the tutorial.

 ## Example
 ```csharp